 Oliver Cowdery and John Whitmer left Ohio on 20 November 1831.
-They stopped briefly in Winchester, Indiana, to deal with some difficulties in the church there, finally arriving in Independence, Missouri, on 5 January 1832.
+They stopped briefly in Winchester, Indiana, to deal with some difficulties in the church there, finally arriving in Independence, Missouri, on 5 January 1832.3

 John Whitmer did keep a history of the Church, which he called "The Book of John Whitmer."
 Though not as thorough as we might like, it is an important primary source for Church history until 1838, when Whitmer left the Church.
-As commanded, he also served as a scribe for the Prophet, writing and copying the translation of the Bible manuscripts as well as other documents and revelations.
+His history ended up in the possession of the Reorganized Church and was sold to The Church of Jesus Christ of Latter-day Saints in 2024 as part of a large exchange, including the Kirtland temple, several Nauvoo properties, and the Joseph Smith Translation manuscripts.
+As commanded, Whitmer also served as a scribe for the Prophet, writing and copying the Bible translation manuscripts as well as other documents and revelations.

-Harper makes the insightful comment that history to Latterday Saints is like theology to other churches.
-Our history records events that teach us key doctrines, like the First Vision teaching us about the nature of God and Christ, and learning about priesthood and keys because angels returned to bring them back.
-This makes the command to keep a history more important than it might appear on the surface.
+Steven Harper makes the insightful comment that history to Latter-day Saints is like theology to other churches.
+Our history records events that teach us key doctrines, like the First Vision teaching us about the nature of God and Christ and learning about priesthood and keys because angels returned to bring them back.
+This makes the command to keep a history more important than it might appear on the surface.4

 The other revelation received on this same date will be discussed in detail later, in the order it appears in the Doctrine and Covenants.
-But because some of the concepts learned
+But because some of the concepts learned in it apply to this time period, here is a summary of D&C 107:59-100.5